 THE RETURN OF OUR LORD

-We believe in the personal and bodily return of our Lord Jesus Christ, preceded by the rapture of the Church.
-The time of the rapture and of His coming is nowhere revealed; therefore, it is the duty of all believers to live in readiness
+We believe in the personal and bodily return of our Lord Jesus Christ.
+The timeof His coming is nowhere revealed; therefore, it is the duty of all believers to live in readiness.

 Matthew 24:36 "But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.